 Here’s an example.

-Two years ago I was asked to lead a project to determine if there were cost efficiencies in our business line.
-This project required me to collaborate with peers and senior members of the team, and then sell our ideas to senior leadership.
-This project was especially challenging because I relied on input from busy individuals several pay grades above me.
-Thankfully, I had invested in relationships with these individuals prior to this project so there was a level of trust established when I needed assistance.
-Selling the team on the “why” of the project was the most important factor in getting others on board.
+Two years ago, I was asked to lead a project to determine cost efficiencies in our business line.
+This project required me to collaborate with peers and senior team members and sell our ideas to senior leadership.
+This project was incredibly challenging because I relied on several pay grades from busy individuals above me.

 Step 3: Rehearse Your Stories